Mockbuster: Appearances in popular culture

-The cult television show Mystery Science Theater 3000 had episodes featuring mockbusters of other movies (eg. Atlantic Rim, Pod People).
+The cult television shows Mystery Science Theater 3000 and the German similar show SchleFaZ have featured mockbusters of other films (eg. Atlantic Rim, Pod People).

 Two of Vídeo Brinquedo's productions were parodied in an episode of The Amazing World of Gumball called "The Treasure", in which Gumball picks up a mockbuster DVD called How to Ratatwang Your Panda.
-The film is a cross between The Little Panda Fighter and Ratatoing, which themselves reference Kung Fu Panda and Ratatouille.
+The fictional production is a cross between The Little Panda Fighter and Ratatoing, mockbusters based on Kung Fu Panda and Ratatouille, respectively.